ticlifford/splinter_ck_scraper/README.md

 ### How it works
 First, I compile a list of my cards(tens of thousands of card objects) into 500 card chunks.
 Then, I use splinter, a front-end for the selenium web automation tool(it's commonly used to test websites).
 I create a desktop instance of chrome and upload my 500 card list, then scrape the prices with BeautifulSoup.
 ![test_image](test_scrape.png)
+Here it's automatically pasting the 500 card list into a chrome browser it opened